dine-j/poker-hand/README.md

 ```

 The characteristics of the string of cards are:
-* A space is used as card seperator
+* A space is used as card separator
 * Each card consists of two characters
 * The first character is the value of the card, valid characters are: `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `T`(en), `J`(ack), `Q`(ueen), `K`(ing), `A`(ce)
 * The second character represents the suit, valid characters are: `S`(pades), `H`(earts), `D`(iamonds), `C`(lubs)